02 education & research

 Additional courses of Bachelor in International Affairs for change of Major on Master level.

-Head Analytics & Special Contracts
+Head Analytics & National Contracts

 The HSK Purchasing Cooperative negotiates service contracts (tariffs) with Swiss health care providers on behalf of the three health insurance companies Helsana, Sanitas and KPT, representing approximately 25% of the Swiss mandatory health insurance market.